spirometaxas/euro-flags/README.md

 | 2 rows x 6 columns   | (2:3)          | 5             | [Link](https://en.wikipedia.org/wiki/Flag_of_Ukraine)   |

 ###### Notes
 - `Minimum Dimensions` - The smallest possible dimensions used to render the flag (when `--scale=1`).
 - `Target Ratio` - The preferred ratio to use when rendering the flag.
 Most flags match the target ratio exactly.
 Some flags are within 1-2 columns of the target ratio, in an attempt to support smaller renderings.
+Also assume 1 row height equals 2 column widths.
 - `Default Scale` - The scale used to render the flag when the `--scale` flag is not included.

 ## Related